pydicom/pynetdicom/docs/user/ae.rst

 association requests.
-To set the requested presentation contexts on a per-association basis (i.e. each association request can have different requested contexts) you can use the ``context`` parameter when calling :py:meth:`AE.associate() <pynetdicom3.ae.ApplicationEntity.associate>`.
+To set the requested presentation contexts on a per-association basis (i.e. each association request can have different requested contexts) you can use the ``context`` parameter when calling :py:meth:`AE.associate() <pynetdicom3.ae.ApplicationEntity.associate>` (see the :ref:`Association <association>` page for more information).

-FIXME For more information see the Association.

 Specifying the network port ...........................
+In general it shouldn't be necessary to specify the port when acting as an SCU.
-By default an SCU will use the first available port to communicate with a peer AE.
+By default pynetdicom will use the first available port to communicate with a peer AE.
 To specify the port number you can use the ``port`` parameter when initialising the AE:

 >>> from pynetdicom3 import AE